WillTheFarmer/apache-logs-to-mysql/.github/README.md

 local-infile=1
 ```
 ### 3. Create Database USER & GRANTS
 To minimize data exposure and breach risks create a Database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
-Replace host from `%` to hostname of database such as `localhost` to only allow USER access from single location. (`mysql_user_and_grants.sql` in repository)
+Replace hostname from `%` to hostname of database such as `localhost` to only allow USER access from single location. (`mysql_user_and_grants.sql` in repository)
 ![mysql_user_and_grants.sql in repository](./assets/mysql_user_and_grants.png)
 ### 4. Settings.env Variables
 settings.env with default settings for Windows.
-Use Back Slashes `\` on Windows due to subfolder searches return them in path results.
-Both back and front slashes work properly.
-Make sure correct logFormats are in correct logFormat folders.
+Use backslash `\` on Windows platform.
+Subfolder searches return backslashes in path results.
+Backslash `\` for Windows and forward slash `/` for Linux and MacOS.

+Make sure logFormats are in correct logFormat folders.
 Application does not detect logFormats.
 Data will not import properly if folder settings are not correct. (`settings.env` in repository)
 ![settings.env in repository](./assets/settings.png)
 ### 5. Rename settings.env file to .env
 By default, load_dotenv() looks for standard setting file name `.env`.
 The file is loaded in both `logs2mysql.py` and `watch4files.py` with following line: